Aldi Job Application Online for Employment and Careers

 Does Aldi Drug Test?

 Yes.
-Aldi drug test you after you have passed the second interview.
+Aldi drug tests you after you have passed the second interview.
 It’s part of the pre-employment screening and onboarding program in the company.
 Past and present employees say applicants will be taking a urinalysis screening at Quest Diagnostics or a similar company for your drug test.

 Aldi Benefits